rapidsai/cugraph/docs/cugraph/source/nx_cugraph/installation.md

 # Getting Started

-This guide describes how to install ``nx-cugraph`` use it in your workflows.
+This guide describes how to install ``nx-cugraph`` and use it in your workflows.

 ## System Requirements